fables-tales/nemesis/spec.md

 * `first_name`: the user's first name.
 * `last_name`: the user's last name.
 * `email`: the user's email address.
+* `college`: the college to register the user to.
 * `team`: the team to register the user to.

 ####Response code

-200 if the user is authenticated and a team leader or blueshirt, otherwise 403.
+200 if the user is authenticated and a team leader or blueshirt and the team is one associated with the college, otherwise 403.

 ####Response body